CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 Each availability bitstream must be stored as a separate `bufferView`, but multiple `bufferViews` may refer to a single `buffer`.

-### Binary Subtree Files
+### Subtree Files

-Subtrees are stored in binary files.
-It consists of a 24-byte header and a variable length payload:
+Subtrees are stored in little-endian binary files.
+A subtree file consists of a 24-byte header and a variable length payload:

 ![Subtree Binary Format](figures/binary-subtree.jpg)